 Learn More: What Are “No Penalty” CDs?

 CD interest rates vary widely depending on the term length, the bank, and the amount deposited.
-For example, Bank of America offers a CD interest rate of 0.07% for a $10,000 deposit on a 12-month term.
-Ally, an online bank, offers a CD interest rate of 1.05% for the same deposit on the same term length.
+For example, Bank of America offers a CD interest rate of 0.01% for a $10,000 deposit on a 12-month term.
+Ally, an online bank, offers a CD interest rate of 2.00% for a $25,000 deposit on the same term length.
 You can visit ValuePenguin for average CD interest rates across the nation’s largest banks.

 If you’re concerned about locking your money away for long periods of time or just want more flexibility in terms of being able to catch an increased rate, a CD ladder could be a good method for you.
 A CD ladder involves depositing money into smaller CDs with staggered term lengths, rather than depositing all your money into one long-term CD.